PeterRwa/A-Game-of-Life/README.md

 # A Game of Life
 Implementation of  A Game of Life for the BBC's Software Graduate Scheme application process.

-This implimentation is written using Processing 2.1.1 can also be viewed here - https://www.openprocessing.org/sketch/660047.
+This implimentation was written using Processing 2.1.1, it also viewable here - https://www.openprocessing.org/sketch/660047.
+Processing was used as it offers natural input/outputs for this task.
  # Rules
   1. A live cell with less than 2 neighbours dies.
   2. A live cell with more than 3 neighbours dies.